BitCircuit/PointCloud2LookingGlass/log.md

 could only generate point cloud without color information?

 ## Jul.
 12, 2022
+### Azure
 - Studied Azure SDK is an open source project.
 However, this SDK invokes code from `Depth Engine` which contains proprietary code and is a closed source.
 Since `Depth Engine` is supported on Windows and Ubuntu 18.04, this project is limited to such two platforms.
+### Mesh PLY (constructing faces)
 - Installed `MeshLab` and constructed surface for `amphi_vertices.ply` by using provided `Ball Pivoting Algorithm`.
 - After meshing, the `amphi_vertices.ply` file can be shown in `VTK`.
 - Tested with other PLY files (i.e. `voxel factory.bake.ply`).
 Confirmed that `VTK` can show color if the color information for each vertex is packed in the PLY files.
 (However, `3D Viewer` cannot.
 There is just a gray object. )
+### Video frames
 - While waiting for Azure 3D camera being delivered, `Record3D` can be used to learn and test how to make `VTK` taking live signal and render frames.
 > Both Azure and Record3D separate RGB and Depth frames.
 > TODO: Figure out how `VTK` combine two frames.
 And since RGB frame has higher resolution than Depth frame, I need to match RGB pixel with Depth pixel.
 - Decided to deal with pre-recorded data first (The time-varying data).
 As `Record3D` could export recording video to a sequence of PLY files, TODO: make a function that can scan PLY files in a directory.
 - Tried an example code provided by VTK.
 While compiling, Linker error: cannot find external symbols.
 Example code has included many new libraries.
 In Windows 11, navigated to VTK install directory, find lib folder, selected all .lib files, right-click and choose `copy as path`.
 In `NotePad`, paste, use `find and replace` to remove all quotation marks.
 Back to Visual Studio 2022, paste into external dependencies.
+### Write File Scanning function
-- Copied code from https://stackoverflow.com/questions/612097/how-can-i-get-the-list-of-files-in-a-directory-using-c-or-c and modify it to be able to filter the list by file type (by comparing last 4 chars).
+- Copied code from https://stackoverflow.com/questions/612097/how-can-i-get-the-list-of-files-in-a-directory-using-c-or-c It is a for loop to invoke `filesystem` library.
+- Used `std::vector<std::String>` in C++ for dynamic array.
 - Changed solution proprity -> C/C++ -> language -> change language standard to `C++20`, as `filesystem` library requires `C++17` or later.
 - `Path` data conversion: path -`u8string()`-> string -`c_str()`-> char pointer.
 With `C++20`, u8string() cannot convert to string.
 The language standard is changed to `C++17`.
+- Used `strcmp` to compare last four chars to filter file type.
+- Used `.push_back()` to add item in vector.
 - `printf` cannot print vector element.
 Just use `std::cout`
 - With function `c_str()` transferring string element in vector to char array, `printf` can print it.

 ## Jul.
 13, 2022
 - There are not many resources or example codes available regarding to time-varying data.
+- Tried test case `TestTemporalFractal` provided by VTK.
+It seems like the data itself has temporal data.
+Not applicable to this project as the temporal vector needs to be created manually.
-After reading some and trying to follow, there are still some gaps.
+- After reading some and trying to follow, there are still some gaps.
 Feels like it may be a wrong approach to play video.
 Switch to animation approach.

+## Jul.
+14, 2022
+- Learnt namespace and class.
+Change global varibles `renderer` and `renderWindow` back to local varibles.
+Guess it could take advantages of automatic mechanism to clean their memory after program is executed.
+- Made namespace (which has interactive keyboard callback class) separate (declare at top and define at bottom)

+## Jul.
+15, 2022
+- Successfully play animation in VTK.
+Used for loop to add all frames as cues in animation scene.
+- While creating pipeline, the reader must have an input file.
+Initialized with the first element in the file list.
+- When adding cue: set file path for reader -> update reader -> render window (rewriting `TickInternal` API)
+- setting for animation scene:
+> start time: 0
+> end time: numFileScanned / FPS
+> frame rate: FPS
+> sequence mode
+- setting for each animation cue:
+> time mode normalized
+> start time: frameIndex / numFileScanned
+> end time: (frameIndex + 1) / numFileScanned
+- Found problems:
+> 1. It is only depth information, there is no colour yet.
+I can see frames are changing, but cannot recognize the picture.
+> 2. The depth information contains distance to the background wall and ceiling, makes the main actor (me) too small to see in the plot (this happens in Matlab as well).
+Again, this makes hard to recognize the video content.
+Needs to filter out some information.
+> 3. The perspective of 3D model is weird.
+Interactor module cannot be applied in animation (so far).
+Considering adding a calibration procedure for each camera model (assume the video format produced by same camera would be same).
+- For problem 3 calibration procedure:
+> 1. Show the first frame from the video directory.
+Use interactive mode to adjust camera position.
+Save it as a camera profile in the program path.
+> 2. Everytime loading a video.
+Scan for config file in video directory, if there isn't one.
+Ask user to choose one camera profile, then save the choice into the video directory.
+> 3. If there is a config file in video path, then load it.
+Apply the camera position.
+Play animation as normal.
+> 4. If the perspective is still weird, config file is able to overwrite the camera position which was defined in camera profile.
+> 5. Use similar method for max depth as well.
+To solve problem 2.
+- More problems:
+> 1. Since the animation requires rendering in a loop.
+The window becomes unresponsive if another window is active (i.e. the terminal window which launched it)
+> 2. To see if the memory leak problem happens again, run the code with debugger.
+The amount of ply files is 276, divided by 30 FPS, should be 9 seconds length.
+But the debugger counts the program run for 30 seconds.
+Need to dig for reason.